 School board members are elected or legally appointed officials not subject to recall.
 For concerns about the school board itself or an individual school board member, it would be best to speak with the appropriate Regional Office of Education.
 Only the regional superintendent has the power to remove a board member from office for willful failure to perform official duties.

 - Electing capable and well-motivated people to your school board, supporting them, and working to ensure that they represent all citizens in your school district.

 - Establishing a constructive relationship with your child’s teacher and school administration and staying informed of what is going on in the school and in the district.

 - Seeking ways to resolve school problems through discussion and consensus and to avoid the conflicts that disrupt the team effort that is essential for good education.

-- Working for the widest possible participation in your school’s parent organization and see that your school board and school administration know what parents think on major issues.
+- As a parent, working for the widest possible participation in your school’s parent organization and assisting and supporting the school board and school administration in understanding what parents think on major issues.

 - Working with your school board in communicating your views to lawmakers and agency officials in Springfield and Washington, D.C.

 - Running for a position on the school board if you are committed to the district, students, and community and believe in a quality educational system governed by locally elected school board members.
 But first, take some time to prepare yourself for the job.
 See Information for Candidates to learn more.